The secret to protecting your citrus…. Citrus trees are very popular to grow and can be found in most backyards around Australia.

 Good organic matter

-Citrus trees have a shallow root systems, this means it is vital to have good drainage system and soil that is rich in inorganic matter.
-When planting ensure you have Dynamic Lifter Organic Plant Food added into the soil to ensure rich nutrients are present.
+Citrus trees have a shallow root systems, this means it is vital to have good drainage system and soil that is rich in organic matter.
+When planting ensure you have Yates Dynamic Lifter Soil Improver & Plant Fertiliser added into the soil to ensure rich nutrients are present.
 Only Dynamic Lifter offers the right solution because it is processed organically and a natural product.